Policing and Law Enforcement Investigation MSc

 To prepare you for your future in investigations, we’ll focus on building the practical and theoretical skills you need.
 This involves exploring the strategies within investigation plans, including forensics, witnesses and scene management.

 Shape your policing and law enforcement studies with opportunities to explore different areas.
-Choose from the use of intelligence in reactive and proactive investigations, disclosure and digital policing and cybercrime.
+Choose from optional modules that include; disclosure, cybercrime – detection investigation and enforcement, public protection, vulnerability and risk, and forensic opportunities in investigation.

 At the same time as boosting your expertise, you’ll develop sought-after advanced research skills.
 Employers will also value your other transferrable skills in communication, critical analysis, time management, teamwork and problem-solving.